 Photo shoots with Flytographer start from $250 for a 30-minute session in one location and at least 15 digital photos, up to $650 for two hours and 60 photos.
 If you fancy giving it a go, you can save $25 off the price of a shoot with this link (and I’ll also get $25 towards another shoot if you book).

-Credit: All photos by Ioannis Pananakis for Flytographer.
-My photo shoot was free because I won it in a competition, but Flytographer didn’t know I was a blogger or was going to write about them!
+All photos credit Ioannis Pananakis for Flytographer.
+This article contains affiliate links, where I get a small commission at no extra cost to you.
+My photo shoot was free because I won it in a competition, but Flytographer didn’t know I was a blogger or was going to write about them.